liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 #### What changed?

-The type settings breadcrumbShowParentGroups was removed from groups, it is no longer available in site configuration and in breadcrumbs configuration
+The type settings breadcrumbShowParentGroups was removed from groups, it is no longer available in site configuration.
+Now it is only available in the breadcrumb configuration.

 #### Who is affected?

-This affect all developers that have not set the showParentGroups preference in properties
+This affects all site administrators that have set the showParentGroups preference in the site administration.

 #### How should I update my code?

-There is no need to change the code, as for now, showParentGroups is configurable in the OSGi console, and in every portlet instance as usual
+There is no need to change the code.
+This should be updated at the portlet instance level.

 #### Why was this change made?

-This change was introduced to support the new settings API
+This change was introduced to support the new settings API.

 ---------------------------------------